Philadephia shooting: Video shows 1-year-old shot in convenience store as crime skyrockets

 The shooting unfolded Saturday in a West Philadelphia convenience store, with surveillance footage showing gunfire coming from both inside and outside of the store.

-"An approximately one-year-old child was shot one time," District Attorney Larry Krasner said of the shooting.
+"An approximately 1-year-old child was shot one time," District Attorney Larry Krasner said of the shooting.
 "I think we're all impacted by the injustice of children suffering wounds."

 The girl is expected to survive the injury, and bullet holes are still visible at the store.
 Choudary said the shooting left her fearful for her safety in the city.